ys08/bionexr/README.md

     hnsc_exp <- exp_data[, (exp_sample_ids %in% common_case) | exp_control]

 ### Using "Gene Analysis" module
 `perform_gene_ppi` and `perform_gene_pathway` are the two main commands for performing "Gene Analysis".
-As you can guess from the function name, `perform_gene_ppi` is for PPI-based approach and `perform_gene_pathway` is for pathway-based approach.
+As you can guess from the function name, `perform_gene_ppi` is for PPIN-based approach and `perform_gene_pathway` is for pathway-based approach.

 See the instructions below, note that `hnsc_mut` and `hnsc_exp` are from "Data Download" module:

-- For PPI-based approach
+- For PPIN-based approach

 		ppi.gene <- perform_gene_ppi(hnsc_mut, hnsc_exp)
 - For pathway-based approach